aidos-lab/Topo_LLM_public/README.md

 uv run python3 topollm/plotting/plot_scripts_for_paper_draft/violin_plots_from_local_estimates.py
 ```

-### Experiments: Local Dimensions Predict Grokking
+### Experiments: Local Dimensions Detect Grokking

-Refer to the separate `grokking` repository for instructions on how to run these experiments.
+Refer to our separate [`grokking-via-lid` repository](https://github.com/aidos-lab/grokking-via-lid) for instructions on how to run these experiments.

 ### Experiments: Local Dimensions Detect Exhaustion of Training Capabilities